 Converting Microseconds to Seconds

-When microsecond measurements accumulate into large numbers, converting to seconds provides context.
+When microsecond measurements add up into large numbers, converting to seconds provides context.
 Performance summaries and reports often need human-readable timeframes.

 | Microseconds | Seconds |